Magnushhoie/bash_search/README.md

 # bash_search

-Personal note-taking search and edit system and combination of extremely powerful fuzzy search functions using fzf (https://github.com/junegunn/fzf)
+Personal note-taking with search and edit directly in terminal, with combination of extremely powerful fuzzy search functions using fzf (https://github.com/junegunn/fzf)

 ### Example of use: